TO MEASURE IS TO IMPROVE

 What Lead to this Process

-Here we are presenting the results of the Phosphorous levels tested before and after moldboard plowing our test plot.
-Over the span of 13 years, $1000 worth of Phosphorous has been applied, and the concentration gradient is apparent in the chart on the left transitioning from 142 #/acre down to 37 #/acre @ 8″ deep.
+Here we are presenting the results of the Phosphorous levels tested before and after moldboard plowing the test plot.
+Over the span of 13 years, $1,000 worth of Phosphorous and Potassium has been applied, and the reduction of nutrient concentration is apparent in the chart on the left, transitioning from 142 #/AC down to 37 #/AC @ 8″ deep.

 Nutrient Stratification Study